3 Stocks Under $3 Insiders Are Aggressively Buying - Benzinga

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.3

-- The Trade: Carrols Restaurant Group, Inc. TAST President and CEO Paulo A Pena acquired a total of 21,275 shares at an average price of $2.35.
-To acquire these shares, it cost $49.96 thousand.
+- The Trade: HCW Biologics Inc. HCWB Chief Financial Officer Rebecca Byam acquired a total of 66,452 shares at an average price of $2.42.
+To acquire these shares, it cost $160.8 thousand.

-- The Trade: Cytosorbents Corporation CTSO CEO Phillip P Chan acquired a total of 16,000 shares at an average price of $2.17.
-The insider spent around $34.78 thousand to buy those shares.
+- What’s Happening: HCW Biologics, last month, posted a Q1 net loss of $2.1 million.

-- What’s Happening: CytoSorbents recently announced a partnership with Nikkiso to distribute the PureADJUST hemoperfusion blood pump and supplies in 14 countries.
+- What HCW Biologics Does: HCW Biologics Inc is a biopharmaceutical company focused on discovering and developing novel immunotherapies to lengthen the health span by disrupting the link between chronic, low-grade inflammation and age-related diseases.

-- What Cytosorbents Does: CytoSorbents Corp is a critical care immunotherapy leader commercializing its European Union approved CytoSorb blood purification technology to treat deadly inflammation in critically ill and cardiac surgery patients in around 55 countries.
+- The Trade: Second Sight Medical Products, Inc. EYES Director Gregg Williams acquired a total of 3,800 shares at an average price of $2.00.
+The insider spent around $7.6 thousand to buy those shares.

 Don’t forget to check out our premarket coverage here .

-- The Trade: WidePoint Corporation WYY Director Philip N Garfinkle acquired a total of 2,000 shares at an average price of $2.84.
-To acquire these shares, it cost around $5.68 thousand.
+- The Trade: Hyperfine, Inc. HYPR Director Jonathan Rothberg acquired a total of 52,848 shares at an average price of $2.26.
+To acquire these shares, it cost around $119.44 thousand.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.